Hemanthkumar2165/Raspberry-Pi-Smart-Health-Tracker-Alert-Band/README.md

 # Raspberry-Pi-Smart-Health-Tracker-Alert-Band
-This is my final year project 2024.
+This is my final year project in 2024.